abdulrahmanazab/docker-training-neic/README.md

-# Containers Tutorial - HPC/NIRD course, 2021
+# Containers Tutorial - NORBIS 2022

 The training infrastructure is offered by the [Norwegian Research and Education Cloud (NREC)](https://www.nrec.no/).